SMotaal/experimental-modules-shim/documentation/Contemplative-Parsing-Constructs.md

 </table>

-If you operate on constructs, you can safely address all three intents without every worrying about the validity of the syntax — ie you only worry of the constructional disambiguity of the constructs and leave syntax mattars to the runtime.
+If you operate on constructs, you can safely address all three intents without every worrying about the validity of the syntax — ie only consider the minimal criteria for validity that would suffice for the particular disambiguation of intent and leave syntax mattars to the runtime.

-In fact, if you aggregate constructs so that you can determine that those three constructs do not meet certain constructional criteria, you will likely only fail to operate on code that might end up being accepted by the specific implementation and that can have at least two equally plausible and contradicting:
+More importantly, if you were to try to aggregate constructs together under the assumption that they can determine collectively determine validity, you will inadvertently diminish the constructional validity by extending beyond the reasonable scope of this new collective construct.

+For instance, a collective construct that tries to invalidate the above statement can have at least two equally plausible and contradicting scenarios that would need to be factored into it to retain its constructional validity:

-1. The runtime (or bundler) opts for extra syntax.
+1. Ensure that the runtime (or bundler) does not opt for this extra syntax.
-2. The spec changed and you did not yet update your code.
+2. Ensure that the spec did not change since last updated your code.

-So while usual parsing focuses on firm grammar production rules for valid syntax, contemplative parsing relies on grammar constructs safely operating on texts that lack significant indications that violate the meaningful intent of the constructs themselves.
+So, while usual the implementation's own parser must always work with firm production rules, contemplative parsing can minimize the amount of assumptions it makes by working with constructs to safely operating on texts.